patrickkunka/mixitup/README.md

 ```
 > Calling a mixer API method

+##### Loading Animations

-Starting from MixItUp 3, all targets start from their shown state and no loading animation occurs which is great for quickly progressively enhancing pre-rendered UI.
+Starting from MixItUp 3, all targets start from their shown state and no loading animation occurs which is ideal for quickly progressively enhancing pre-rendered UI.

 However, you may wish to have your targets start from hidden and feature a loading animation.
 Please see our [--website pending--]() tutorial for more information on different ways to initialise your mixer.